Semi Integration Support via USB

 Troubleshooting

-• Ensure the user has permissions for the serial device (add to dialout group).
+• Ensure the user has permission to access the serial device.

-No USB Listening screen: Verify parameter download completed successfully.
+• Verify that the parameter download has completed successfully.

-• Start USB manually from the terminal menu.
+• Manually initiate USB mode from the terminal menu if required.

-Payload not acknowledged: Ensure and are included exactly as required.
+• Ensure and control characters are included exactly as specified.

 Conclusion